Jake Thorne – Editor-in-Chief

 Georgia Williams – Writer

 Georgia is a junior studying History.
 She loves to travel (ask her about Iceland!)
 And is passionate about enjoying time in the outdoors, unless it’s hot out.
 In which case, no thanks.

 Amo Manuel is a sophomore studying History and Computer Science at the University of Michigan.
 Hailing from Boston, Massachusetts, he is a “political agnostic” and plays jazz bass in his spare time.

-Neil is a freshman studying biochemistry in the College of Literature, Science, and the Arts.
+Neil is a Sophomore studying biochemistry in the College of Literature, Science, and the Arts.
 He is a political junkie and avid sports fan, particularly mixed martial arts.